RemixTape: Enriching Narratives about Metrics with Semantic Alignment and Contextual Recommendation: User Study

 \subsection{Procedure}

 We conducted study sessions remotely via video conferencing.
-One author moderated the sessions while the other authors took notes and asked clarifying questions.
+One author moderated the sessions while the other authors took notes.
 We recorded and transcribed each session, which included screen capture recordings of \remixtape~usage.
 Each session lasted between 75 and 90 minutes and included four phases, with the majority of this time split between the two hands-on activities.

 \bfstart{Introduction}.
 We began each session with a brief interview to understand current workflows with respect to metrics in communication contexts and any associated challenges.
 Next, we played a three minute-long video tutorial of \remixtape~to familiarize participants with its major features.
 We then gave participants an opportunity to ask clarifying questions and provided them with a user interface reference document that they could refer to during the activities.